-The wisdom of statistically manipulated crowds The wisdom of a crowd is often in the eye of the beholder, but most of us understand that, at its most basic level, “crowd wisdom” refers to a fairly simple phenomenon: when you ask a whole bunch of random people a question that can be answered with a number (eg, what’s the population of Swaziland?)
+The wisdom of statistically manipulated crowds.
+The wisdom of a crowd is often in the eye of the beholder, but most of us understand that, at its most basic level, “crowd wisdom” refers to a fairly simple phenomenon: when you ask a whole bunch of random people a question that can be answered with a number (eg, what’s the population of Swaziland?)

 The event was sold out with about 650 tickets for the Yerba Buena location, a larger theater than the Academy of Sciences, where it used to be held.
 Captain Paul Watson Stars In TEDxSF.
 Posted by Tom Foremski - April 28, 2010 TEDxSF, one of the local TED conference communities, held an event Tuesday evening at the California Academy of Sciences, in the planetarium auditorium.

-Responding to Risk with Resourcefulness « Miss America Talks Social Media & More | Main | LOOP!
+Asking questions.
+Travel.
+Taking risks.
+Julianne Wurm’s Blog.
+Responding to Risk with Resourcefulness. « Miss America Talks Social Media & More | Main | LOOP!

 Early life Nate Quarry grew up as a member of the Jehovah's Witnesses, which he later characterized as a cult that controls its members 24 hours a day.
 Quarry grew up in a sheltered lifestyle and did not even participate in organized sports until age 24, when he first became exposed to mixed martial arts.
 After a period of self-discovery, Quarry rejected his Jehovah's Witness upbringing, which caused him to become alienated from his family and former friends.
 Nathan Quarry.
 The Genius in All of Us.
 Jonathan Abrams.
 Loop!Station.
 Michael Warr as featured in PoetrySpeaks.com (SpokenWord) Bhi Bhiman: Singer/Songwriter.
 TEDxSF - Little TED Just Like The Big TED.
 Posted by Tom Foremski - November 18, 2009 I popped into the TEDxSF conference yesterday at the Academy of Sciences in Golden Gate Park and really enjoyed the presentations.

 I've never been to the big TED conference but I've seen many videos and this was just like it.
 Conference is probably not the right word to describe TEDxSF it is more like attending a series of theatrical performances.
 And each TED presentation seems to exist within a TED template: Tedxsf (tedxsf) TEDxSF.